On the elliptic $\mathfrak{gl}_2$ solid-on-solid model: functional relations and determinants: Algebraic-functional method

 \subsection{Equation type D}

 Formula \eqref{AL1} is not the only potentially useful relation in $\mathscr{A}_{L+1} (\mathcal{R})$.
 In fact, one can find a large number of relations in $\mathscr{A}_{n} (\mathcal{R})$ $ ( n \geq L+1 )$ which can be exploited along the lines of the AF framework in order to describe the partition function \eqref{pf}.
 However, the simplest ones considered so far seem to have structure resembling \eqref{eqA}.
-One of the goals of the present paper is to obtain determinantal representations for $Z_{\tau}$ and that will also require an equation of \emph{type D} analogous to \eqref{eqA}.
-The derivation of such equation within the AF framework will then exploit the subalgebra $\mathscr{S}_{\mathcal{D}, \mathcal{B}, H} \subset \mathscr{A}_{2} (\mathcal{R}) $ formed by
+One of the goals of the present paper is to obtain determinantal representations for $Z_{\tau}$ and for that we will also make use of another equation somehow similar to \eqref{eqA}.
+We shall refer to such equation as \emph{equation type D} and its derivation within the AF framework exploits the subalgebra $\mathscr{S}_{\mathcal{D}, \mathcal{B}, H} \subset \mathscr{A}_{2} (\mathcal{R}) $ formed by

 \< && [\tau + \gamma (1 - H)] \; \mathcal{D}(x_1, \tau) \mathcal{B}(x_2, \tau + \gamma) = \nonumber \\ && \qquad \qquad \qquad \quad \frac{[x_1 - x_2 + \gamma]}{[x_1 - x_2]} [\tau - \gamma H] \; \mathcal{B}(x_2, \tau ) \mathcal{D}(x_1, \tau + \gamma) \nonumber \\ && \qquad \qquad \qquad \quad - \frac{[\gamma]}{[x_1 - x_2]} [\tau + x_1 - x_2 - \gamma H] \; \mathcal{B} (x_1 , \tau) \mathcal{D} (x_2, \tau + \gamma) \nonumber \> \< && [\tau - \gamma (1 + H)] \; \mathcal{B}(x_1, \tau) \mathcal{D}(x_2, \tau + \gamma) = \nonumber \\ && \qquad \qquad \qquad \quad \frac{[x_1 - x_2 + \gamma]}{[x_1 - x_2]} [\tau - \gamma H] \; \mathcal{D}(x_2, \tau ) \mathcal{B}(x_1, \tau + \gamma) \nonumber \\ && \qquad \qquad \qquad \quad - \frac{[\gamma]}{[x_1 - x_2]} [\tau + x_2 - x_1 - \gamma H] \; \mathcal{D}(x_1, \tau) \mathcal{B}(x_2, \tau + \gamma) \; . \nonumber \\ \> The subalgebra $\mathscr{S}_{\mathcal{D}, \mathcal{B}, H}$ is generated by $\mathcal{D}$, $\mathcal{B}$ and the Cartan element $H$; and in order to proceed we also need an analogous of \eqref{AL1} associated to the iteration of $\mathscr{S}_{\mathcal{D}, \mathcal{B}, H}$.
 Similarly to derivation presented in \Secref{sec:typeA}, the iteration of $\mathscr{S}_{\mathcal{D}, \mathcal{B}, H}$ produces the following relation in $\mathscr{A}_{L+1} (\mathcal{R})$, \< && \mathcal{D} (x_{\bar{0}}, \tau + \gamma ) \; Y_{\tau + \gamma} (X) = \nonumber \\ && [\tau + 2\gamma] \prod_{j=1}^L \frac{[x_{\bar{0}} - x_j + \gamma]}{[x_{\bar{0}} - x_j]} \; Y_{\tau} (X) \; \mathcal{D} (x_{\bar{0}}, \tau + \gamma (L+1) ) \; [\tau + \gamma (H+2)]^{-1} \nonumber \\ && - \sum_{i=1}^L \frac{[\gamma] [\tau + 2\gamma]}{[x_{\bar{0}} - x_i]} \prod_{\substack{j=1 \\ j \neq i}}^L \frac{[x_i - x_j + \gamma]}{[x_i - x_j]} \; Y_{\tau} (X_i^{\bar{0}}) \; \mathcal{D} (x_i , \tau + \gamma (L+1)) \; [\tau + \gamma (H+1) + x_{\bar{0}} - x_i] \nonumber \\ && \qquad \qquad \qquad \qquad \qquad \qquad \qquad \qquad \qquad \quad \times [\tau + \gamma (H+1)]^{-1} [\tau + \gamma (H+2)]^{-1} \; . \nonumber \\ \>